sunildparihar/revolut-transfer-money/README.md

 This is a multi layered application with clear separation between individual layers.
 Following are the layers

 1. Database : In-Memory H2 DB
-2. Data Access (Persistence) layer : Written in plain JDBC.
-Refer module ft-persistence-services
+2. Data Access (Persistence) layer
-3. Core Business Layer: Written in Core Java.
+3. Core Business Layer
-4. Service Gateway : A Gateway to invoke core business services from any application interface e.g. Rest Interface, SOAP Interface or from any presentation layer application.
-The purpose of this service gateway to perform common checks and tasks before and after invoking core business services, similar to AOP.
-In this project i am only putting transaction management in this gateway but this gateway is open to be enhanced for logging, security checks etc..
+4. Service Gateway
-5. Application Layer (Rest Services): Written with JAX-RS specs.
+5. Application Layer (Rest Services)

 Each and every layer can independently be modified and enhanced without affecting any other layer.